Farragut is. the stories and students

 The track team, which had the girls finish as state champions last year, provided a storybook ending to its 2016 campaign when the 4×400 relay team of Alex Oi, Alex Gray, Craig Watts and Zach Fine posted a school record time of 3:27.27 in the last event of the Class A state finals at the IMG Academy complex in Bradenton, giving the BlueJackets boys team enough points to narrowly beat neighborhood rival Shorecrest, as well as Orlando First Academy for the first boys track state title in Farragut’s history or as The Times’ Andy Warrener mentioned in his prep cover story, the first in “85 years.”
 (With apologies to Warrener, as we all know, AFA began on the shores of Pine Beach, New Jersey in 1933.)

 “It’s a huge honor to represent Admiral Farragut Academy throughout the state,” said Alex Oi, who began competing for the varsity track team as an eighth-grader last year.
 “It’s great to be able to tell people at all the different track meets around the state about our school, about the type of community we have, the waterfront campus, the incredible teachers and curriculum.
-They usually think we’re some military hardened school but when we let them know how well-rounded we are, including the military, they get a whole new perspective.
+They usually think we’re some best boarding school in USA hardened school but when we let them know how well-rounded we are, including the best boarding school in USA, they get a whole new perspective.
 It’s pretty cool.”

 On Saturday night, four students were the featured speakers on WMNF‘s critically acclaimed radio show called Poetry Is…, hosted by Walter “Wally B.” Jennings.
 The four cadets – Sasha DeSilva ’16, Drew Geralds ’17, Kenny Stutts ’16 and Kollyne Thomas ’16 – were each able to read their poems after explaining how important of a role Upper School English instructor Heather Ewing has played in their creative minds.